 - 1. Add GSL to the currently-loaded modules: module load gsl - 2.
 In the directory ~/ludecomp, type: make - 3.
-Submit the job.sh script with your account designated.
-A way to do this is sbatch job.sh - 4.
+Submit the job.sh script: sbatch job.sh - 4.
 View the results of your runs: less results.txt

-Everybody's results will be recorded on The Eric Chen Scoreboard, http://consultrh5.cac.cornell.edu/intro to ranger/.
+Everybody's results will be recorded on The Eric Chen Scoreboard, http://consultrh5.cac.cornell.edu/intro\to\ranger/.

-Now take a minute to look at the codes and evaluate each based on these criteria:
+Review the three codes and evaluate each based on these criteria:

 - 1. How many lines of code did it take to implement the solution? - 2.
-How fast does it run?
-Look at results.txt when it finishes. - 3.
-For each version, how hard would it be to swap in a different algorithm by, for instance, substituting an iterative solver, or using a sparse-matrix solver? - 4.
+For each version, how hard would it be to swap in a different algorithm by, for instance, substituting an iterative solver, or using a sparse-matrix solver? - 3.
 Can any of these codes run multithreaded?
 Can they run distributed, using MPI?
 You may need to Google the libraries to figure this out.